symptomatic/software-development-kit/README.md

 Ensuring HIPAA, FDA, and EHR readiness is a complex task.
 After consulting on dozens of healthcare websites and apps, we've developed the following production pipeline; wherein we currate javascript libraries into a technology stack that is ready to integrate with EHR platforms.
 Your involvement using this SDK roughly corresponds with the blue lines in the diagram.

 ![Client Engagement Build Pipeline](https://raw.githubusercontent.com/symptomatic/software-development-kit/master/images/ProfessionalServicesBuildPipeline.png)

+## Licensing

+Meteor on FHIR is a GPL licensed project that contains a plugin architecture and package management system.
+It ships with a number of MIT licensed packages, particularly around the Fast Healthcare Interoperability Resource specification.
+This plugin architecture allows you to build proprietary plugins for Symptomatic, where you can keep proprietary business data, algorithms, quality control scripts, and other business logic.